 Best Long-Range Transmitter

-The TaoTronics TT-BA014 2-in-1 Bluetooth Transmitter is capable of performing flawlessly at a range of up to 164ft (50m).
-Various connections available and backward-compatible with older Bluetooth versions makes this a great choice for all uses.
+The Avantree Oasis Plus can perform flawlessly at up to 164ft (50m).
+Various connections available and backward-compatible with older Bluetooth versions make this a great choice for all uses.

 Best Bluetooth Transmitter for Car

 At a highly affordable price, Nulaxy’s FM Bluetooth transmitter takes first place in the car audio category.
 Several safety measures in place, fast charging capabilities, and various playback modes and EQ presets make for a safe and enjoyable drive.